JoinMarket Protocol Documentation¶

 Overview¶

 JoinMarket is a decentralized CoinJoin implementation that allows Bitcoin users to improve their transaction privacy through collaborative transactions.
-The protocol consists of two main participant types:

 - Makers: Liquidity providers who offer their UTXOs for CoinJoin and earn fees